This page provides information on our plans for an Electric Forecourt® in Plymouth.

 The proposed Electric Forecourt®

-It will be a clean and green development that aligns with local and national support for electrifying transportation to reduce carbon emissions, a provision that is simply not achievable at the majority of existing petrol station forecourts.
-Potential to charge up to 32 vehicles at high speed simultaneously.
+It will be a green and clean development that aligns with local and national support for electrifying transportation to reduce carbon emissions, a provision that is simply not achievable at the majority of existing petrol stations.

 The use of 100% renewable energy to help with the transition to a net zero carbon economy.